 Certificate Management Architecture

-Figure 3 shows how the SHAKEN certificate management architecture is extended to provide delegate end-entity certificates to a VoIP Entity.
-The Subordinate CA plays the role of a SHAKEN Service Provider defined in [ATIS-1000080-E] to obtain delegate CA certificates from the STI-CA. The Subordinate CA in turn plays the role of a CA in issuing delegate end-entity certificates to the VoIP Entity.
-The Subordinate CA has a relationship with a Service Provider; i.e., the STI-PA recognizes that the Subordinate CA has authority for the SPC value and TNs assigned to the Service Provider.
-As specified in section 6, the Subordinate CA can be hosted by the Service Provider it serves, or hosted by a separate entity.
+Figure 2 shows how the SHAKEN certificate management architecture is extended to provide delegate end-entity certificates to a VoIP Entity.
+The Subordinate CA plays the role of a SHAKEN Service Provider defined in [ATIS-1000080-E] to obtain CA certificates from the STI-CA. The Subordinate CA in turn plays the role of a CA in issuing delegate end-entity certificates to the VoIP Entity.
+The Subordinate CA has a relationship with a TN Service Provider; i.e., the STI-PA recognizes that the Subordinate CA has authority for the SPC value and TNs assigned to the TN Service Provider.
+As specified in section 6, the Subordinate CA can be hosted by the TN Service Provider it serves, or hosted by a separate entity.
 The VoIP Entity is an entity that provides SIP-based VoIP services.
-The VoIP Entity can either be a service provider with direct responsibility for telephone resources and is the originator of the call, or a VoIP provider or enterprise customer that has purchased telephone resources for use in Customer AFs.
+For example, the VoIP Entity can be a VoIP provider or enterprise customer that has purchased telephone number resources from a TNSP.
+However, this same delegate certificate model could also be applied when the VoIP Entity is an originating service provider with direct responsibility for telephone numbers.

-Figure 3.
+Figure 2.
 Delegate Certificate Management Architecture